Code-Institute-Submissions/Milestoneproject_2/README.md

 # UX
 ## Goals
-The goal of this website is to let visiters to enjoy exploring their favorite song's lyrics, with listening to the song.
+The goal of this website is to let visiters to enjoy exploring their favorite song's lyrics, while listening to the song.

 ### Visiter's Goals
-This website is created for people who like to learn lyrics while listening to the music.

 Visiter's goals are:
-- Explore various songs and their lyrics
+- Explore various songs and its lyrics
-- Listen and watch the video of the song they chose for lyrics
+- Watch the video of the song they chose for lyrics
 - Gain interesting facts related to the artist they searched

 [Musical Quest](https://asunamasuda.github.io/Milestoneproject_2/) met this goal by: